xogeny/denada-go/README.md

 ## TL;DR

-Denada allows you to very quickly create a DSL for expressing data and structure.
+Denada allows you to very quickly create a DSL for expressing specific data and/or structure.
 It has the advantage (in my opinion) over XML and/or JSON that it allows you to formulate a DSL that is human readable and provide better diagnostic error messages.
 Defining a grammar for your DSL is super easy.

 ## Background